AlayaNetwork/Developer-Events/Recommended Projects for the Event.md

 The event targets experienced blockchain developers, and an appropriate understanding is required regarding the basic tools and know-how involved in the development of Ethereum DApps.

+For a quick overview of how to do an ethereum DApp migration on the Alaya dev web, please refer to: https://alaya.network/alaya-devdocs/en/DApp_migrate/

 ## Beginner